-• grotopfile < GROMACS format topology/parameter file >
+• grotopfile < GROMACS format topology/parameter file > Acceptable Values: UNIX filename

 Description: This file contains complete topology and parameter information of the system.

 • grocoorfile < GROMACS format coordinate file >

 Description: This file contains the coordinates of all the atoms.
 Note that coordinates can also be used for PDB format coordinate file.
 When gromacs is set to on, either grocoorfile or coordinates must be defined, but not both.